-The ADS614X devices are a family of low power, 14-bit pipeline ADCs in a CMOS process with up to a 125 MSPS sampling frequencies.
-These devices are based on switched capacitor technology and run off a single 3.3-V supply.
-The conversion process is initiated by the rising edge of the external input clock.
+ADS612X is a family of low power 12-bit pipeline ADC in a CMOS process up to 125 MSPS sampling frequency.
+It is based on switched capacitor technology and runs off a single 3.3-V supply.
+The conversion process is initiated by a rising edge of the external input clock.
 Once the signal is captured by the input sample and hold, the input sample is sequentially converted by a series of lower resolution stages, with the outputs combined in a digital correction logic block.
 At every clock edge, the sample propagates through the pipeline resulting in a data latency of 9 clock cycles.
-The output is available as 14-bit data, in DDR LVDS or CMOS and coded in either straight offset binary or binary 2s complement format.
+The output is available as 12-bit data, in DDR LVDS or CMOS and coded in either straight offset binary or binary 2s complement format.